-Worldwide life science searches
+Worldwide and regional life science searches

 As you can see in the graphs, the terms “biotech” and “biotechnology” are more popular worldwide than life science, bio-industry, or biosciences.
 When we look only in the United States, life science searches are similarly popular to those for biotechnology, but biotech is consistently higher (except for September in each year when life sciences jumps up to or above biotech’s level).
 The Michigan data is noisier but appears similar to the US as a whole.
 In all regions, bio-industry and bioscience lag the other terms.
 If I keep playing with the terms, plurals matter for life science and biosciences, so I chose the most popular variant for these graphs – life science and biosciences.